snagh/snagh/README.md

 - 👀 I’m interested mostly in becoming a fullstack developer.
 - 🌱 I’m currently learning JavaScript / CSS / HTML at the moment.
 - 💞️ I’m looking to collaborate in the learning of the community while I will be learning too.
-- 📫 How to reach me: @prepareyourboga on twitter, @pyb.snagh1 on instagram and threads, and snagh1 on twitch.
+- 📫 How to reach me: @snagh_1 on twitter, @pyb.snagh1 on instagram and threads, and snagh1 on twitch.